 Inconsistency of 5GAA waiver request and U-NII-4 sharing proposals under evaluation today by the FCC and USDOT

 The U-NII-4 proceeding has been active since 2013, and through that proceeding two sharing proposals were brought forward for comment and at this point testing is actively ongoing with the FCC and USDOT.
-Both sharing proposals depend explicitly on U-NII-4 devices detecting the presence of IEEE 802.11p (DSRC) activity in the band, per FCC rules from 2003 that an ITS device follows the DSRC protocol.
-As the U-NII-4 proceeding has progressed it is working toward formzlizing these two sharing proposals, with a multi-phase test plan, phase 1 of the testing that has just been completed and results are availble, with phase 2 being planned.
+Both sharing proposals depend explicitly on U-NII-4 devices detecting the presence of IEEE 802.11p (DSRC) activity in the band, per the FCC rules from 2003 that an ITS device follows the DSRC protocol.
+As the U-NII-4 proceeding has progressed it is working toward formalizing these two sharing proposals with a multi-phase test plan, phase 1 of the testing results are available, with phase 2 and phase 3 being planned.

 If non-DSRC ITS protocols are allowed to use the 5.9 GHz band, they will not be detected by U-NII-4 devices as proposed under the two sharing approaches.
 Detection of non-DSRC devices would be at best more complex and how effective is unknown.
 Then, by allowing this waiver for a non-DSRC ITS protocol, it would open the door and set a precedence that would allow other non-DSRC protocols over time and it is not known how approved and installed U-NII-4 devices could detect them or how long it would take to develop robust detection schemes among these different protocols.

-[ add something on issues with detect and vacate sharing proposal? ]

-Regarding the Re-channelization sharing proposal, the 5GAA proposal has incompatible views about the use of the 5895-5925 MHz portion of the band (and possibly also the 5850-5925 MHz band).
-Rather than the 7 - 10 MHz channels, the DSRC community would use the upper 3 for critical/safety needs, the lower 40 MHz would be less critical needs.
-The waiver request would cover 2 of the 3 proposed most critical/safety defined channels.
-There fore the plan and with current rules, vehicle safety would be compromised.
+Regarding the re-channelization sharing proposal, the 5GAA proposal has incompatible views about the use of the 5895-5925 MHz portion of the band (and possibly the entire 5850-5925 MHz band).
+Rather than the seven - 10 MHz channels, this sharing proposal would be for the DSRC community to use the upper three for critical/safety needs, the lower 40 MHz would be for less critical needs.
+The waiver request would cover 2 of the 3 proposed critical/safety defined channels under the re-channelization sharing proposal.
+There fore the current plan with the current FCC rules, vehicle safety would be compromised.

 Along with this is a further waiver/rule request was mentioned to go up and ask for more spectrum above.

-just for reference for now:
+There will be further inconstancies.
+We do need to add a paragraph on this.